DIFFERENTIATE OR DIE - MARKETING FOR SME'S

 All your marketing efforts should communicate what makes your company unique in the marketplace.
 They should be geared towards illustrating the experiences that customers desire and defining the type of personal identity that the brand fits into.
 Don’t fall into the trap of making your marketing and advertising clichéd, and in line with everyone else's.
 Anchor your communications to innovative, and memorable means of expression.

 Constantly look for opportunities to differentiate your brand from the crowd.
-Once you find this, it is then important to authenticate your company, product, or service by linking this difference to a potential benefit for the customer.
+Once you find this, it is important to authenticate your company, product, or service by linking this difference to a potential benefit for the customer.
 If you prove your worth, the customers will come.

 Get in touch with him on Linkedin here